 Welcome to St James' Church, Dalby

 Situated on the scenic west coast overlooking the sea, this unique historic church, much admired by Sir John Betjeman, was commissioned by Bishop Ward in 1839 as a church and a school.
 Designed by John Welch, architect for the Tower of Refuge and King William's College, it is one of the smallest churches on the Isle of Man.
 Although they are no longer in use as a school, the two adjoining rooms provide a vital role as a centre of village life.
-Our basement project will create an additional space as well as a village shop.
+Our basement provides an additional space as well as a village shop.

 We love having visitors join us in worship.

 Worship at Dalby is intimate and informal.
 We seek to reflect in worship, the silence and beauty of our environment, our traditions, our Celtic heritage, and our love of God and one another.
 Sunday services are held every week at 6:30pm.
 Our Christian Meditation Group welcomes anyone seeking to explore a deeper stillness before God.
 Using the Benedictine practice developed by the World Community for Christian Meditation, we meet on the 2nd and 4th Thursday of each month from 7:30pm to 9:00pm.
 For up-to-date information about these and any other of our events, please see our website, or telephone the contact number shown.